sirredbeard/microsoft-opensource/README.md

 ### 2018

-* Joins Open Innovation Network, cross-licenses patent portfolio with major open source
+* Joins Open Innovation Network, cross-licenses 60,000 patents with open source community
 * Acquires GitHub
 * "We are all in on open source." - Satya Nadella
 * Windows Subsystem for Linux 2 announced powered by Linux kernel